LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

   After initialization of view array
         Value of elt 5 in buffer array (expect 7): 7

-Next, we deallocate the view and show that its decription remains intact; for example, the number of elements is still 10.
+Next, we deallocate the view and show that its description remains intact; for example, the number of elements is still 10.
 The view is no longer allocated, but it is still attached to its buffer.
 We confirm this and that the buffer is no longer allocated as expected.